LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-3-system-mechanisms.md

 - After the service routine executes, the interrupt dispatcher lowers the processor’s IRQL to where it was before the interrupt occurred and then loads the saved machine state.
 The interrupted thread resumes executing where it left off.
 - When the kernel lowers the IRQL, lower-priority interrupts that were masked might materialize.
 If this happens, the kernel repeats the process to handle the new interrupts.
 - IRQLs are also used to __synchronize__ access to kernel-mode data structures.
 As a kernel-mode thread runs, it raises or lowers the processor’s IRQL either directly by calling `KeRaiseIrql` and `KeLowerIrql` or, more commonly, indirectly via calls to functions that acquire kernel synchronization objects.
 - For example, when an interrupt occurs, the trap handler (or perhaps the processor) raises the processor’s IRQL to the assigned IRQL of the interrupt source.
 This elevation __masks__ all interrupts __at and below that IRQL__ (on that processor only), which ensures that the processor servicing the interrupt isn’t waylaid by an interrupt at the __same level or a lower level__.
 The masked interrupts are either handled by another processor or held back until the IRQL drops.
 Therefore, all components of the system, including the kernel and device drivers, attempt to __keep the IRQL at passive level__ (sometimes called low level).
-They do this because device drivers can respond to hardware interrupts in a timelier manner if the IRQL isn’t kept unnecessarily elevated for long periods.
+They do this because device drivers can respond to hardware interrupts in a timelier manner if the IRQL isn’t kept __unnecessarily elevated for long periods__.
+-  >> :bangbang: An exception to the rule that raising the IRQL blocks interrupts of that level and lower relates to APC-level interrupts If a thread raises the IRQL to APC level and then is rescheduled because of a dispatch/DPC-level interrupt, the system might deliver an APC-level interrupt to the newly scheduled thread Thus, APC level can be considered a thread-local rather than processor-wide IRQL.
+-  Processor’s IRQL is always at __passive level__ when it’s executing usermode code.
+Only when the processor is executing kernel-mode code can the IRQL be higher.

+#### Mapping Interrupts to IRQLs

+- IRQL levels aren’t the same as the interrupt requests (IRQs) defined by interrupt controllers.
+- In HAL in Windows, a type of device driver called a __bus driver__ determines the presence of devices on its bus (PCI, USB, and so on) and what interrupts can be assigned to a device.
+- The bus driver reports this information to the __Plug and Play__ manager, which decides, after taking into account the acceptable interrupt assignments for all other devices, which interrupt will be assigned to each device.
+- Then it calls a Plug and Play interrupt arbiter, which __maps interrupts to IRQLs__.

+#### Predefined IRQLs

+- The kernel uses __high level__ only when it’s halting the system in `KeBugCheckEx` and masking out all interrupts.
+- __Power fail level__ originated in the original Windows NT design documents, which specified the behavior of system power failure code, but this IRQL has never been used.
+- __Interprocessor interrupt level__ is used to request another processor to perform an action, such as updating the processor’s TLB cache, system shutdown, or system crash.
+- __Clock level__ is used for the system’s clock, which the kernel uses to track the time of day as well as to measure and allot CPU time to threads.
+- The system’s real-time clock (or another source, such as the local APIC timer) uses __profile level__ when kernel profiling (a performance-measurement mechanism) is enabled.
+- The __synchronization IRQL__ is internally used by the dispatcher and scheduler code to protect access to global thread scheduling and wait/synchronization code.
+- The __device IRQLs__ are used to prioritize device interrupts.
+- The __corrected machine check interrupt level__ is used to signal the OS after a serious but corrected hardware condition or error that was reported by the CPU or firmware through the Machine Check Error (MCE) interface.
+- __DPC/dispatch-level and APC-level interrupts__ are software interrupts that the kernel and device drivers generate.
+- The lowest IRQL, __passive level__, isn’t really an interrupt level at all; it’s the setting at which normal thread execution takes place and all interrupts are allowed to occur.
+- >> :bangbang: One important restriction on code running at DPC/dispatch level or above is that it can’t wait for an object if doing so necessitates the scheduler to select another thread to execute, which is an illegal operation because the scheduler relies on DPC-level software interrupts to schedule threads.
+- >> :bangbang: Another restriction is that only nonpaged memory can be accessed at IRQL DPC/dispatch level or higher.
+This rule is actually a side effect of the first restriction because attempting to access memory that isn’t resident results in a page fault.
+When a page fault occurs, the memory manager initiates a disk I/O and then needs to wait for the file system driver to read the page in from disk.
+This wait would, in turn, require the scheduler to perform a context switch (perhaps to the idle thread if no user thread is waiting to run), thus violating the rule that the scheduler can’t be invoked (because the IRQL is still DPC/dispatch level or higher at the time of the disk read).
+A further problem results in the fact that I/O completion typically occurs at APC_LEVEL, so even in cases where a wait wouldn’t be required, the I/O would never complete because the completion APC would not get a chance to run.

+#### Interrupt Objects